varsha766/MultiTanentDemo/README.md

 - Separate Database:- Each tenant has their own separate database or schema, with no data sharing between tenants.
 This approach provides strong data isolation and security.
 - Hybrid approach:- This approach combines elements of both shared and separate infrastructure for each tenant.

-I have used the Seprate Database approach for implementing multi-tenancy.
+I have used the Separate Database approach for implementing multi-tenancy.
 The app (and db) is divided into 2 categories: Tenant and Tenant users(the API routes are segregated as /tenant and /tenant/:tenantId/user).

 **Tenant** is used to managing tenant creation, storing and fetching tenant db connection information, etc.